On the R\'enyi-Ulam Game with Restricted Size Queries: Proof of the Exact Value

 \textit{Case 1:} The elements from the $s$-th component merge with the elements from the $(s+2)$-th in the $p$-th component, where $s+2\le p\le \ell$.
 This can happen after $2p-2s-2$ queries.
 The resulting state is solvable with at most $RU_{\ell-p}^k(n)$ questions, which --- according to the first part of the \zref{theorem}{maintheorem} --- is no more than $\max_{0\le q\le \ell-p}\left(\nkqplus-1+RU_{\ell-p-q}(k)\right)+\ell-p+1$.

-\textit{Case 2:} The elements from the $(s+2)$-th component fall out from the searching, and the elements from the $s$-th arrive at the $p$-th component, where $s\le p\le \ell-1$.
-This can happen after $\ell+p-2s-1$ queries.
+\textit{Case 2:} The elements from the $(s+2)$-th component fall out from the search, and the elements from the $s$-th arrive at the $p$-th component, where $s\le p\le \ell-1$.
+That can happen after $\ell+p-2s-1$ queries.
 The resulting state is solvable with at most $RU_{\ell-p}(k)$ questions.

 In the first case, using \sref{Lemma}{ru-estimate}, we can bound the queries needed altogether in the following way: